Vyral/joshua-holt/_posts/2020-02-24-legislative-action-all-homeowners-should-follow.md

 &nbsp;6:20 - Wrapping things up&nbsp;

 If you’re interested in discussing these important topics in more detail, please feel free to reach out by phone or email.
-I’d love having the opportunity to inform the homeowners in our great state and gain different perspectives on these issues.&nbsp;
+I’d love the opportunity to inform the homeowners in our great state and gain different perspectives on these issues.&nbsp;